-The total Fiscal Year (FY) 2025 Proposed Capital Budget is \$801.3 million.
-This is comprised of \$479.4 million in CIP projects, \$346.7 million in Information Only projects and an adjustment of \$(24.7) million to account for expenditures funded via developer contributions for projects with a signed System Extension Permit (SEP).
-The FY 2025 Proposed Capital Budget is \$118.3 million higher than the FY 2024 Approved Capital Budget.
-The increase is primarily due to increases in programs as follow:
+The total Fiscal Year (FY) 2025 Proposed Capital Budget is \$791.3 million.
+This is comprised of \$469.3 million in CIP projects, \$346.7 million in Information Only projects and an adjustment of \$24.7 million to account for expenditures funded via developer contributions for projects with a signed System Extension Permit (SEP).
+The FY 2025 Proposed Capital Budget is \$108.2 million higher than the FY 2024 Approved Capital Budget.
+The increase is primarily due to increases in programs such Water Storage Facility Rehabilitation Program, Water Reconstruction Program, Anacostia Depot Reconfiguration, Energy Performance, Engineering Support Program, South Potomac Supply Improvement, Phase 2 and the Potomac Consent Decree Program.
+Key changes leading to the increase are as follows: